keycole/homework01-refactoring/README.md

 Line 35 - Changed div to article using semantic HTML and renamed class to consolidate the class name for all children of the section.

+Lines 36, 43, 50, 60, 68, 75 - Add tabindex to make non-focusable code focusable via the tab key.

-Line 36, 43, 50 - Added alt text for the image.
+Line 37, 44, 51 - Added alt text for the image.

-Line 37, 44, 41  - Added a name to enable anchor tag functionality.
+Line 38, 45, 42  - Added a name to enable anchor tag functionality.

-Line 58 - Changed div to aside using semantic HTML and modified class name.
+Line 59 - Changed div to aside using semantic HTML and modified class name.

-Line 59, 67, 74 - Change dive to article and modify class to consolidate the class name for all children of the aside.
+Line 60, 68, 75 - Change dive to article and modify class to consolidate the class name for all children of the aside.

-Line 62, 69, 76 - Added empty alt tags to instruct screen readers to skip icons that do not add to the information on the page.
+Line 63, 70, 77 - Added empty alt tags to instruct screen readers to skip icons that do not add to the information on the page.

-Line 84 - Changed div to footer using semantic HTML.
+Line 85 - Changed div to footer using semantic HTML.

 Code changes made to ./assets/css/style.css